gortali/exam_advanced_programming_ortali/README.md

 # Python - Dictionary reverse #

-Regarding the python part, we provide a jupyter notebook, named `my_exam.ipynb`, where I did my experimentations with computational time, and `test_exam.py`, that can be run in order to test the implementations.
+Regarding the python part, we provide a jupyter notebook, named `my_exam.ipynb`, where we did my experimentations with computational time, and `test_exam.py`, that can be run in order to test the implementations.

 Inside `my_exam.ipynb` we first define some dictionaries to test.